-Collaboration revenue was \$0.5 million for the three months ended March 31, 2023.
-The total revenue generated was in connection with the Sanofi Agreement and attributable to research activities to generate and develop oncology and immunology antibodies.
-As the Sanofi Agreement became effective in May 2022, we did not recognize any revenue for the three months ended March 31, 2022.
-Please refer to Note 7 - Sanofi Agreement to the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional disclosures around revenue recognition.
+Collaboration revenue was \$0.5 million and \$0.3 million for the three months ended September 30, 2023 and 2022.
+The increase of \$0.2 million and total revenue generated was in connection with the Sanofi Agreement and attributable to research activities to generate and develop oncology and immunology antibodies.
+Please refer to Note 7 - Sanofi Agreement to the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional revenue recognition disclosures.